lacounty-isab/workshops/git/readme.md

    most easily expressed in terms of the command line.

-Once you are well grounded in the command line, most GUI Git tools should be easy for you to understand.
+Once you are well grounded in the command line, most GUI Git tools are easy to understand.

 ## Initialization

 There are two ways to create a Git repository:

-1. Create a new repository to track files on your workstation that are not currently under source control.
+1. *Init* a new repository to track files on your workstation that are not currently under source control.
-2. Clone an existing repository from somewhere else to your workstation.
+2. *Clone* an existing repository from somewhere else to your workstation.

 ### init